githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

    - The class `Method` provides the member predicates `getBody` to reason about the statements that constitute a method.
    - You can use the quantifier `exists` like `not exists(foo())` to determine if a predicate has no results.
    </details>

-### 2. Identifying and modelling a SQL sink

-The following steps can be implemented in the exercise file [SqlInjection.ql](./java/sql-injection/src/SqlInjection.ql) You can use [CheckPoint1.ql](./java/sql-injection/src/checkpoints/CheckPoint1.ql) as a starting point if you were unable to complete the previous section.

-1. Find all the calls to a method named `search`.
+5. Find all the calls to a method named `search`.
    <details>
    <summary>Hints</summary>
    - Calls to methods are method accesses.
 The class `MethodAccess` allows you to reason about method accesses.
    - The class `MethodAccess` provides a member predicate `getMethod` allows you to reason about the method being accessed.
    - The class `MethodAccess` provides the member predicates `getName` and `hasName` to reason about the name of a method.
    </details>
-2. Find all the method accesses in the method `getAverageRatingFromQuery`.
+6. Find all the method accesses in the method `getAverageRatingFromQuery`.
    <details>
    <summary>Hints</summary>
    - The class `MethodAccess` provides the member predicate [getEnclosingCallable](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Expr.qll/predicate.Expr$MethodAccess$getEnclosingCallable.0.html) to reason about the method or constructor containing the method access.
    - The class [Callable](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Member.qll/type.Member$Callable.html) provides the member predicates [getName](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Element.qll/predicate.Element$Element$getName.0.html) and [hasName](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Element.qll/predicate.Element$Element$hasName.1.html) to reason about the name of a method.
    </details>
-3. Select the qualified name of the method `search`.
+7. Select the qualified name of the method `search`.
    <details>
    <summary>Hints</summary>
    - The class [Method](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Member.qll/type.Member$Method.html) provides the member predicate [getQualifiedName](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Member.qll/predicate.Member$Member$getQualifiedName.0.html) useful fore debugging.
 The more efficient [hasQualifiedName](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Member.qll/predicate.Member$Member$hasQualifiedName.3.html) for restricting a method.
    </details>
-4. Use the qualified name of the method `search` to uniquely identify it.
+8. Use the qualified name of the method `search` to uniquely identify it.
    <details>
    <summary>Hints</summary>
    - Use the `where` clause to restrict the results of the query.
    - The class [Method](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Member.qll/type.Member$Method.html) provides the member predicate [getQualifiedName](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Member.qll/predicate.Member$Member$getQualifiedName.0.html) useful fore debugging.
 The more efficient [hasQualifiedName](https://codeql.github.com/codeql-standard-libraries/java/semmle/code/java/Member.qll/predicate.Member$Member$hasQualifiedName.3.html) for restricting a method.
    </details>

+### 2. Identifying and modelling a SQL sink

+The following steps can be implemented in the exercise file [SqlInjection.ql](./java/sql-injection/src/SqlInjection.ql) You can use [CheckPoint1.ql](./java/sql-injection/src/checkpoints/CheckPoint1.ql) as a starting point if you were unable to complete the previous section.

-5. Transform the `select` clause into a class with the name `XWikiSearchMethod`
+1. Transform the `select` clause into a class with the name `XWikiSearchMethod`
    <details>
    <summary>Hints</summary>
    - The steps for transforming a `select` clause into a class are: